rivasvict/vctr90.github.io/_posts/2015-10-28-TypeScript-vs-VanillaJs.md

 # Advantages
 __Type checking:__ This is one of the core functionality of TypeScript.
 It allows you to define types for every variable or returning function over VanillaJs.

 __Scalability:__ As you might know Javascrtipt itself is not a language specifically designed for larger projects.
 This means it laks of some important structural mechanisms like classes, modules or maybe interfaces.
 Here is where TypeScript with ES6 comes to help.

 __Compiling time type checking:__ This allows you to see a potential type bug that can cause an application to crash.
 It could mitigate the need of a unit testing.

 __For visual Studio users:__ Type checking is also working when you are coding.
 Which means you are able to see a bug even before JavaScript compilation.

 __Angular 2 is using it (not sure yet if it is an advantage):__ Angular team decided to use TypeScript for their new version.

-- *Note: * Angular 2 also has a JavaScript version which I am not sure if it is going to last long over the time.
+*Note: * Angular 2 also has a JavaScript version with ES5 (adapted to the now ways of Angular2 apps) which I am not sure if it is going to last long over the time.

 __It is still JavaScript:__ It is still Javascript with some aditions.

 # A good initiative.